SequesterChain/sequester-example-node/README.md

 ### Single-Node Development Chain

-This command will start the single-node development chain with non-persistent state:
+This command will start our single-node development chain with non-persistent state:

 ```bash
 make run-dev